readthedocs/blog/ads-with-uniregistry.rst

 Transparency
 ------------

 Uniregistry doesn't hide things like auth codes from you.
 Click and you shall receive.
-Domain renewals for competitors are a major source of cheap profit for them, and a major source of pain for your wallet.
-Uniregistry has taken a different path, as a for-profit business that is valuing the transparency required to be a long term partner to you in managing your online presence.
+Domain renewals are a major source of cheap profit for other hosts, but it's quite simple to switch with Uniregistry.
+They provide the transparency required to be a long term partner to you in managing your online presence.

 The Story behind the story
 --------------------------